Perman: Supporting characters

 She is Mitsuo's mother and is unnamed in the series.
 She is a usual housewife and a beautiful mother.
 She tends not to feel comfortable with the fact that Perman and his teammates often come to their house, and when the criminal who kidnaps Ganko requested a Perman set instead of ransom, she gets very angry.
 Many people around the Perman's often see Perman as a hero of respect, but she often has a very strong attitude towards the Permans who come to the Suwa residence.
 She often scolds Mitsuo because of Ganko's complains.

-Mrs. Suwa is voiced by Kondō Takako in the 1967 series and by Akiko Tsuboi in the 1983 series.
+Mrs. Suwa is voiced by Takako Kondō in the 1967 series and by Akiko Tsuboi in the 1983 series.